 Well, I’m not sure, but it doesn’t make it sound like this Charter of Fundamental Rights is something that’s legally binding on your local “academia de barrio”…

-And much less that some soccer mom becomes an international criminal the moment she puts an ad for a “profesor nativo” on a Facebook group.
+And much less that some soccer mom becomes an international criminal the moment she puts an ad for a “profesor nativo” for her kids on a Facebook group.